 To learn everything you need to know about microphones and mic and line levels, check out my article Do Microphones Output Mic, Line, Or Instrument Level Signals?

 Professional microphones, in general, use XLR connections and cables, and so for this reason, mic preamp inputs are generally female XLR connectors.

 Microphone preamps can be single-channel (having one input and one actual amplifier).
 More often, though, a microphone preamp audio device will have multiple channels, each with its own amplifier.

-So to answer the big questions “what is a microphone preamplifier and why does a mic need one?”
-A mic preamp is a necessary device needed to amplify mic output signals to a level where the signals can be effectively used in other audio equipment.
+So to answer the big question, “what is a microphone preamplifier, and why does a mic need one?”
+A mic preamp is necessary to amplify mic output signals to a level where the signals can be effectively used in other audio equipment.

 Mic preamps are, therefore, very important.
 Let's discuss them and their importance in more detail here.

 Related article: Do Microphone Preamplifiers Improve Sound/Audio Quality?